Fast Approximate Dynamic Programming for Input-Affine Dynamics: Technical proofs

 \subsection{Proof of Proposition~\ref{prop:d-CDP op}}

 We can use the representation~\eqref{eq:d-CDP op} and the definition~\eqref{eq:conj cost func alg 1} to obtain

-By the properties laid out in Setting~\ref{Set:prob class I}, the objective function of this maximin problem is convex in $u$, with $\dom \big(C(x,\cdot)\big)$ being compact.
+Since $C$ is convex in $u$ and the mapping $\dyn$ is affine in $u$, the objective function of this maximin problem is convex in $u$, with $\dom \big(C(x,\cdot)\big)$ being compact.
 Also, the objective function is Ky Fan concave in $y$, which follows from the convexity of $\lftd{J}$.
 Then, by the Ky Fan's Minimax Theorem (see, e.g., \cite[Thm.~A]{Joo82}), we can swap the maximization and minimization operators to obtain